 Want to get involved?

-Teachers can log into our School Portal, where you can upload resources - such as posters, photos or videos - and information about your projects, programmes or ideas.
-You can also share details of remote learning or online activities you are promoting while schools are closed to prevent against coronavirus: just add a picture or screengrab of these during the upload process.
+Applying for the Mission Possible awards is quick and easy!
+Primary and secondary teachers can log into our School Portal, where you can upload resources - such as posters, photos or videos - and information about your projects, programmes or ideas.
+You then complete a quick online form to finalise your entry.

 Want to know what we’re looking for?
 Find out more about each of our award categories below.